kubernetes/kubernetes/docs/getting-started-guides/coreos/azure/README.md

 kube-04             environment=production   Ready
 ```

-We can see that two more minions joined happily.
-Let's resize the number of Guestbook instances we have.
+You can see that two more minions joined happily.
+Let's resize the number of Guestbook instances now.

 First, double-check how many replication controllers there are: